Buying real estate in Ireland?

 What's the typical real estate agent fee in Ireland in 2026?

-In Ireland, the seller pays the estate agent's commission as part of their selling costs, so as a buyer you generally do not owe any agent fee unless you specifically hire a buyer's agent or search service to help you find properties.
+In Ireland, the seller almost always pays the estate agent's commission, so as a buyer you normally do not owe this fee unless you specifically hire a buyer's agent or a separate advisory service.

 How much do legal checks cost (title, liens, permits) in Ireland?